Russell Westbrook Breaks His Silence On Late-Game Three-Pointer Vs. Trail Blazers

-Russell Westbrook Breaks His Silence On Late-Game Three-Pointer Vs. Trail Blazers: "We're Just Trying To Figure It Out..."
+Russell Westbrook Breaks His Silence On Late-Game Shot Vs. Trail Blazers: "We're Just Trying To Figure It Out..."

 Russell Westbrook started off the season on thin ice with the Lakers.
 Now, just three games into the new season, and that ice is starting to show signs of cracking.